Joshuayeo95/ML-Scripts/README.md

 # ML-Scripts
-Scripts with functions that are typically used for Machine Learning Projects.
+Custom scripts with functions that are typically used for Machine Learning Projects.

 Preprocessing Functions: